trickortweak/flickr-uploader/README.md

 Upload a directory of media to Flickr to use as a backup to your local storage.

+Interesting in helping manage pull requests and issues?
+Open to collaborators requests since I no longer actively use this script.

 ## Features:
 * Uploads images in full resolution to Flickr account (JPG, PNG...)
 * Reuploads modified images